hartsfield/bolt/README.md

 ![Screenshot from 2023-07-21 19-28-08](https://github.com/hartsfield/bolt/assets/30379836/51c8d948-e086-4d4c-bb90-67f1590b8030)

-This command generated a navigation bar, and three components.
+This command generated a navigation bar component, and three other components, one for each section.
 These components are also added to the main `page`.
 The sections have no content yet, so can't be seen, but the boiler plate code to begin their creation has been generated.

 Components are stored in `internal/components`, and are composed of three files, one for javascript, another for css, and a .tmpl file which is html with golang